Fords Colony a Williamsburg / James City County neighborhood spotlight

 Friends & Neighbors Club

 Club meetings feature entertaining speakers followed by a social hour.
-Meeting old friends, making new ones and seeing our neighbors is what Friends and Neighbors is all about.
-Every third meeting will be a completely social meeting designed to increase your enjoyment in living in Ford’s Colony.
+Meeting old friends, making new ones and seeing our neighbors is what Friends and Neighbors are all about.
+Every third meeting will be a completely social meeting designed to increase your enjoyment of living in Ford’s Colony.

 A nature trail within Ford’s Colony was first proposed in the early 90′s by interested residents to allow them to hike in remote areas of the “Colony” while conserving and enjoying its natural resources.
 Several potential sites were identified, with the wetlands/green space running from John Pott and Edinburgh to Westbury Park being selected as most suitable.
 In the late 90′s intensified interest led to including proposals for building a nature trail and a bird observation station in the 2001 Long Range Plan.

 Resident enthusiasm for these projects led to dozens of volunteers completing the planning and construction phase.
 They blazed the trail; built bridges, walkways, bulletin boards, benches and bike racks; spread wood chips; and placed signs identifying trees, bushes, vines and wild flowers.
 Generous companies donated telephone poles, railroad ties and treated lumber.
 A proffer to James City County, in the area of environmental support, lead Realtec to provide manpower and financial assistance for construction.
 The Ford’s Colony Homeowners Association now supports maintenance and enhancement activities on these community assets.

 Trailblazers, officially approved as an Activities Committee Club in August 1999, grew from those volunteers who participated in building the Nature Trail.
 There are now over 110 members.
 The Club’s mission is to maintain and enhance the Ford’s Colony Nature Trail; to provide opportunities for trail recreation, environmental education and interpretation; and to protect endangered species. .